Governance Leadership Programme

 - Chairs of local governing bodies (LGBs) of standalone maintained schools

 Chairs of LGBs in a MAT will be considered on a case-by-case basis.
 We will consider the level of delegation to the LGB and the number of chairs who would be in attendance from across the MAT.

 Through our organisations' combined expertise in education leadership, we have identified the key skills and competencies needed by chairs of governing boards, and have designed the programme content around these.

-The eight core topics are delivered through an inspiring and developmental two-day residential (11-12 May 2018), and five self-directed online learning modules.
+The eight core topics are delivered through an inspiring and developmental two-day residential in Autumn 2018, and five self-directed online learning modules.
 The core topics are:

 - Ethical leadership, culture and values

 - Setting direction, managing change and working collaboratively

 - Managing compliance, risk and reputation

 Alongside the core curriculum participants will also be invited to attend optional Masterclasses on a range of topics.